yakorch/FilmWhisper/README.md

 # FilmWhisper
-you can guees what it means
+you can guess what it means